Scouting New Fishing Water

 Review Content

 Capt.
 Mark Rose hometown is Pittsburgh PA.
-Mark has been fishing Lake Erie and Lake Okeechobee since 1999.
+Mark has been fishing and scouting new fishing water on Lake Erie and Lake Okeechobee since 1999.
 He fishes Lake Erie in the spring for smallmouth.
-He runs a detail shop in his hometown during the summer, spring, and fall and heads to Florida during the winter months to do what he loves, guides on Lake Okeechobee.
+He runs a detail shop in his hometown during the summer, spring, and fall and heads to Florida during the winter months to do what he loves: guides on Lake Okeechobee.

 0 Comments